WrightonLabCSU/CAMPER/README.md

 **Distillate**: This is either a single file, or the **CAMPER** tab in the `metabolism_summary.xlsx` file.
 Each row in this file corresponds to a gene in a CAMPER module.
 This file gives you gene counts of genes in CAMPER modules.
 It includes the following columns:
  - `gene_id`, the database IDs assigned to this gene.
 These can be from CAMPER (D000XX), KEGG (KXXXX), dbCAN (AAX), or EC numbers.
 Note, some IDs are included more than once in the sheet if they are involved in more than one module!
-- `gene_description`, A more informative description of the gene in the step including gene abbreviation and gene name.
+- `gene_description`, A more informative description of the gene in the step, including gene abbreviation and gene name.
 - `module`, The CAMPER module that the given gene belongs to.
 There are 101 modules in CAMPER.
 - `header`, The classification for the polyphenol substrate following [Phenol-Explorer](http://phenol-explorer.eu/compounds/classification) Ontology.
 In the form: Polyphenol;Family;Sub-Family;Compound.
 - `subheader`, This contains information about routes, steps, and subunits.
 Sometimes, a given transformation can be accomplished in more than one sequence of steps: these are termed 'Routes'.
 Steps indicate the sequential transformations in the module.
 Subunits denote if the given gene encodes a subunit of a larger complex that carries out a step.
 Sometimes steps are labeled as "optional" if they are not required.